 Since Mono printers only use a single color cartridge (black) vs. four with Color (cyan, magenta, yellow and black), Mono devices will ultimately require fewer cartridges.
 This is why Color CPPs are typically priced higher.

-- Parts: The CPP will cover you if any part of your printer, copier, or multifunction device breaks or needs replacement.
+- Parts: The CPP will cover you if any part of your printer breaks or needs replacement.
 Though the MPS provider proactively monitors common issues, it's usually the customer who calls us when something goes wrong.
 Then we'll be on the way to fix it!

 - Labor: If a technician comes to your office to replace a part, clean the copier screen, fix a paper jam, etc. it'll be fully covered by the CPP.